JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/configuration_compilation.rst

 .. note::

    * This will compile only your sources and the files depending on your sources and generate the new executables in your own directory dir_obj-your_configuration/${VER_USER}
-   * The “make installuser” needs to be done only one time by version.
+   * The "make installuser" needs to be done only one time by version.
 And run the examples.
 Your version should appear in the name of the used executables.
    * Before compiling your own sources be sure that these ones are younger than the ”*.o” files of the MASTER directory.
 If any doubt, at any time use the command (on your sources, and only on yours do that!!!) :

    .. code-block:: bash